Quality and Performance Metrics in Manufacturing Can Help Guide Training

 Training and development is important across all industries, and in no industry does that hold more true than in manufacturing.
 In the manufacturing industry, proper training and development for employees and even managers is absolutely vital to ensure efficiency, productivity, a reduction in overall errors, a top-quality produce and it’s even required to prevent accidents or death from occurring in the workplace.

-While there are a variety of metrics to measure the effectiveness of training in terms of manufacturing performance, one set of standards can be particularly useful within this technically and detailed driven industry—the Quality-Cost Delivery (QCD) system.
+While there are various metrics to measure the effectiveness of training in terms of manufacturing performance, one set of standards can be particularly useful within this technically and detail-driven industry—the Quality-Cost Delivery (QCD) system.

 By tying training and development into performance management and the more specific concepts involved with QCD, manufacturing leaders can determine their return on investment for training, learn where changes to training need to be made and track the success of employees alongside a clear set of measurable data.